codersharma2001/Thunder-Loan-Audit/audit-data/myreport.md

 261:     function _authorizeUpgrade(address newImplementation) internal override onlyOwner { }
 ```

-#### Contralized owners can brick redemptions by disapproving of a specific token

 ### [M-2] Using TSwap as price oracle leads to price and oracle manipulation attacks